 I have always wanted to see Siargao Island… long before it became so popular because of the movie by Dir.
 Paul Soriano.
 My first attempt to visit the island was two years ago for my birthday.
 I was planning to go there right after my fieldwork in Nonoc Island in Surigao City.
 I have already submitted my travel documents for the fieldwork.
 Unfortunately, days before leaving, our president saw me at the office and gave me a special assignment which meant me staying in Manila for a very long time.
 I had no choice but to cancel my plan.

 I first heard of Siargao when I was still in college during our fieldwork in Surigao, 10+ years ago.
 I’m old, I know.
 Hahaha.
 Back then, I only knew Siargao to be a popular surfing spot in the Philippines with really big waves.
 I didn’t know that there are sights and activities that cater to non-surfers as well.
 If you are like me who is not into surfing but wants to see the other sights on the island, here is my 4-day solo trip to Siargao itinerary.

 Day 1: Arrived in Siargao; Went Island Hopping Alone

 I arrived in Dapa Port at 8 in the morning.
 From the port, I went straight to the hostel where I booked.
-The habal-habal ride from Dapa to General Luna is around 45 minutes and costs Php 200.00 ($4 USD).
-From the hostel, I went for a quick breakfast then started my island hopping adventure.
+The habal-habal ride from Dapa to General Luna is around 45 minutes and costs Php 200.00 (USD 4).
+From the hostel, I went for a quick breakfast then started my island-hopping adventure.

-The exclusive boat rental for tri-island tour costs Php 1500.00 ($30 USD).
+The exclusive boat rental for the tri-island tour costs Php 1500.00 (USD 30).
 I have no one to share the boat with so I did the island hopping alone.
-I don’t mind going solo even if it costs me more because I can stay in an island as long as I want to and I can leave anytime I want.
-My tour started at 11 in the morning and finished at half past three in the afternoon.
+I don’t mind going solo even if it costs me more because I can stay on an island as long as I want to and I can leave anytime I want.
+My tour started at 11 in the morning and finished at half-past three in the afternoon.

 Day 2: Visited Magpupungko Rock Pools and Sugba Lagoon